-The University Committee on Sustainability serves as the umbrella organization for sustainability, charged with advising the senior U.Va. administration on, “all matters related to the overall quality, diligence, and progress of the University’s commitment to sustainability in the broad sense of environmental, economic, and social impacts, and their relationship to the future of the University.”
-Faculty, administrators, staff, and students participate on the Committee and its subcommittees.
+University Committee on Sustainability: Advises the senior U.Va. administration on, “all matters related to the overall quality, diligence, and progress of the University’s commitment to sustainability in the broad sense of environmental, economic, and social impacts, and their relationship to the future of the University.”
+Faculty, administrators, staff, and students participate on the Committee and its subcommittees and working groups.